finnwort/finnwort.github.io/index.md

 ### Blog Posts

-[A Machine Learning Approach to How Countries Are Dealing With Coronavirus](#COVID_model_1.md) - let's see if we can quantify the efficacy of each country in this crisis using a Machine Learning model on all the day-by-day, country-by-country data.
+[A Machine Learning Approach to How Countries Are Dealing With Coronavirus](COVID_model_1.md) - let's see if we can quantify the efficacy of each country in dealing with this crisis using a Machine Learning model.

 ### Psychology